-Aetna Better Health participating Providers are prohibited, by contract, from billing members for any balance of payment other than co-pays for covered services, or as otherwise permitted under applicable law.
+Aetna Better Health participating Providers are prohibited, by contract, from billing members for any balance of payment other than copays for covered services, or as otherwise permitted under applicable law.
 Providers accept reimbursement from Aetna Better Health in full.

-A Provider may seek reimbursement from a member when a service is not a covered benefit and the member has given informed written consent before treatment that they agree to be held responsible for all charges associated with the service.
+A provider may seek reimbursement from a member when a service is not a covered benefit and the member has given informed written consent before treatment that they agree to be held responsible for all charges associated with the service.

-If a member reports that a Provider is balance billing for a covered service, the provider will be contacted by an Aetna Better Health Provider Relations Representative to research the complaint.
-Aetna Better Health is obligated to notify DMAS when a Provider continues the inappropriate practice of balance billing a member.
+If a member reports that a provider is balance billing for a covered service, the provider will be contacted by an Aetna Better Health Provider Relations Representative to research the complaint.
+Aetna Better Health is obligated to notify DMAS when a provider continues the inappropriate practice of balance billing a member.

-Coordination of benefits (COB)
+Coordination of benefits

 By law, Medicaid is the payor of last resort.
 Aetna Better Health, as an agency of the Commonwealth of Virginia is considered the payor of last resort when other coverage for a member is identified.
 Aetna Better Health shall be used as a source of payment for covered services only after all other sources of payment have been exhausted.

-COB claims must be received by Aetna Better Health within 365 days from the member's primary carrier remittance advice date.
+These claims must be received by Aetna Better Health within 365 days from the member's primary carrier remittance advice date.
 A copy of the primary carrier RA and disposition detail must accompany the claim.

-Aetna Better Health pursues Third Party Liability (TPL) claims based on requirements and/or limitations under Aetna Better Health's contract with the State of Virginia.
+Aetna Better Health pursues Third Party Liability claims based on requirements and/or limitations under Aetna Better Health's contract with the State of Virginia.

-Participating and/or non-participating Providers are required to follow Aetna Better Health's policies on authorization requirements even when Aetna is not the primary payor.
+Participating and/or non-participating Providers are required to follow Aetna Better Health's policies on authorization requirements when Aetna is the primary payer.
+If the claim is processed as secondary by Aetna Better Health then that payer's authorization rules are applied.